aff3ct/aff3ct/doc/sphinx/source/user/simulation/parameters/mnt/mnt.rst

 Monitor parameters
 ------------------

-The Monitor is the last module in the chain as it compares the decoded frame with the initially generated one in the Source module.
-Furthermore, it can also compute the mutual information at the output of the demodulator.
+The monitor is the last module in the chain: **it compares the decoded information bits with the initially generated ones from the source**.
-It has also the power to limit the currently running simulated noise point as it can stop it when a given amount of frame errors is reached.
-An histogram of the number of errors per frame for each noise point can be dumped, too.
+Furthermore, it can also compute **the mutual information** (|MI|) from the demodulator output.

 .. _mnt-mnt-max-fe: